-earthquakes.
-In particular there is a demand for residential land for housing created primarily now by natural growth in the population, particularly for those people buying their first home or seeking to re-settle in Greater Christchurch generally.
-Planning instruments have not responded in a timely way to this demand in an efficient manner and there is evidence that that situation is causing the price of land and new housing to increase beyond historical levels.
+The objectives and policies of Chapter 6 RPS do not recognise that housing needs of Greater Christchurch have moved on from responding to the impacts of the earthquakes.
+In particular there is a demand for residential land for housing created primarily now by natural growth in the population, particularly for those people downsizing or seeking to re-settle in Greater Christchurch generally.
+Planning instruments have not responded in a timely way to this demand in an efficient manner and there is evidence that that situation is causing the price of land and new housing to increase significantly.